Azure/draft-classic/docs/ingress.md

 ### I don't manage a domain

 If you don't manage a domain you can't directly use the domain in your request.
-To fullill the load balancer request to have the Host header provided, you can explicitly provide it:
+To fulfill the load balancer request to have the Host header provided, you can explicitly provide it:

 ```